Lattice homomorphisms between weak orders

 If $\pi_i=-1$ instead, then the bottom element maps to the same permutation, except with the entries $1$ and $2$ swapped.
 This restriction of $\eta_\nu$ is a bijection whose inverse takes a permutation $\tau_1\cdots\tau_{n+1}$ with $\tau_i=1$ and $\tau_j=2$, with $i<j$, to the signed permutation

 If $\tau_i=2$ and $\tau_j=1$, with $i<j$, then the inverse map takes $\tau$ to the same signed permutation, except with $-1$ in place of $1$.
-This inverse in order-preserving, and we have proved the first two assertions of Theorem~\ref{nonhom thm}.
+This inverse is order-preserving, and we have proved the first two assertions of Theorem~\ref{nonhom thm}.

 To prove the third assertion, we temporarily introduce the bulky notation $\eta_\nu^{(n)}:B_n\to S_{n+1}$.
 (Until now, we had suppressed the explicit dependence of the map $\eta_\nu$ on $n$, and we will continue to do so after this explanation.)
 Arguing as in the proof of Theorem~\ref{simion thm}, we easily see that, for each $n\ge 3$, the map $\eta_\nu^{(n)}$ is the unique surjective homomorphism from $B_n$ to $S_{n+1}$ whose restriction to $(B_n)_{\set{s_0,s_1,s_2}}$ is $\eta_\nu^{(3)}$.
 Now let $\eta$ be any surjective homomorphism from $B_n$ to $S_{n+1}$ whose restriction to $(B_n)_{\set{s_0,s_1}}$ is $\eta_\nu^{(2)}$.
 Let $\Theta$ be the associated congruence on $B_n$.
 Then in particular, the congruence defined by the restriction of $\eta$ to $(B_n)_{\set{s_0,s_1,s_2}}\cong B_3$ contracts $s_0s_1s_0$ and $s_1s_0$, corresponding to signed subsets $\set{-2,-1,3}$ and $\set{-2,1,3}$.
 Figure~\ref{IrrConB3 squashed fig} shows the poset of signed subsets corresponding to join-irreducible elements in $(B_n)_{\set{s_0,s_1,s_2}}\cong B_3$ not forced to be contracted by the contraction of $s_0s_1s_0$ and $s_1s_0$.